SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 If you own a dedicated Cumulocity IoT instance, we will collaborate with you on an individual basis to plan the transition to either continuous deployment or the alternative yearly release model.

 We appreciate your support as we embark on this transition.
 Your feedback and suggestions are invaluable as we shape the future of our product.
 You will find more details about the planned changes in the 10.18 release announcement.

+Find more details in the document Cumulocity IoT - CD Customer Communication.

 ### REST API changes